PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - Auto-Forced-Rankups and prestiges when the player has enough money.
 Kikiisyourfriend
  - a new autoFeatures entry

-- Enable Access to prior mines - kikiisyourfriend
+- DONE: Enable Access to prior mines - kikiisyourfriend
  - disable to prevent going back to prior rank mines.
+ - See `prison-mines.access-to-prior-mines` in config.yml

 - DONE: prison_rank__linked_mines_rankname prison_r_lm_rankname provide a placeholder for the mine's tags.
 B0mer